rolancon/key-value/README.md

     num = -5.8e6
     num = 5.8e-6
     num = -5.8e-6

+To support interoprability with JSON, the plus sign **+** and the uppercase letter **E** are allowed as alternatives to respectively leaving out the plus sign and using the lowercase letter **e**, even though they are not part of the Lazycode character set; they will be normalized away during the parsing phase in favor of K-V's own preferred syntax.

 The string datatype can be denotated in several different ways.
 In all cases whitespace before and after the actual string is not included.